MohamedMagdy52/git_course2/README.md

 # git_course2
 hello mohamed magedy
-i will make a pull request
+i will make a pull request for you repo
 ............